erucquoy/fs-async-promisify/README.md

 - [Contribute](#contribute)
 - [Credits](#credits)

-> By default it is auto-updated with each version of NodeJS !
+> By default this npm module is auto-updated with each version of NodeJS !

 ## Install